 In addition to regulations enforced by the FDA, ANTIVIRALS also is or will be subject to regulation under the Occupational Safety and Health Act, the Environmental Protection Act, the Toxic Substances Control Act, the Resource Conservation and Recovery Act and other present and future federal, state or local regulations.
 ANTIVIRALS' research and development activities involve the controlled use of hazardous materials, chemicals, viruses and various radioactive compounds.
-Although ANTIVIRALS believes that its safety procedures for handling and disposing of such materials comply with the standard prescribed by state and federal regulations, the risk of accidental contamination or injury from these materials could be held liable for any damages that result, and any such liability could exceed the resources of ANTIVIRALS.
+Although ANTIVIRALS believes that its safety procedures for handling and disposing of such materials comply with the standard prescribed by state and federal regulations, the risk of accidental contamination or injury from these materials cannot be completely eliminated.
+In the event of such an accident, ANTIVIRALS could be held liable for any damages that result, and any such liability could exceed the resources of ANTIVIRALS.